dsoprea/go-geographic-attractor/README.md

 Due to how the cells are calculated, this is only an approximation and the nearest city may sometimes be biased a little north/south/west/east of what you were expecting.
 However, the algorithm is very, very efficient and reduces a problem that is traditionally solved via clustering (very expensive) to a string-prefix search.

-In other words, this algorithm is what you want if you can accept some minor approximation errors in exchange for instanteous searches rather than crunching numbers distributed across a cluster.
+In other words, this algorithm is what you want if you can accept some minor approximation errors in exchange for instanteous searches rather than requiring a clusterized algorithm.

 # Requirements